Justin-Reflex/justin-reflex.github.io/20240827-forage-telstra.md

 Date: 8/27/2024

 <br/><br/>
-### Background
+### Who is Telstra?

 Before starting the simulation, I actually had to look up Telstra as I wasn't familiar with this company.
-Telstra is a telecomm company based in Australia with similar offerings to AT&T. With that information, I started the simulation and was immediately provided with some background information:
+Telstra is a large telecomm company based in Australia with similar offerings to AT&T. With that information, I started the simulation and was immediately provided with some background information:

 <br/><br/>
 ### Task 1